-After students have identified the ads, ask them what their knowledge shows about American consumers.
-Lead them to recognize that advertising and the media are an integral part of American life.

-Explain to students that the purpose of advertising in the mass media is to inform and to sell.
+After students have identified the ads, ask them what their content shows about consumers.
+Explain to students that the purpose of advertising is to inform and to sell.
 Explain that as consumers, it is important that we make informed decisions and that we do not allow ourselves to be manipulated by advertising.